You can read this article in a selection of languages other than English.

 - want to watch you go to the toilet

-- tell you he’s done a wee or poo in the nappy.
+- tell you he’s done a wee or poo in his nappy.

-A relaxing transition out of nappies is important, and so is giving your child lots of praise when she sits on the potty or toilet.
+A relaxing transition out of nappies is important.
+So is praising your child when he sits on the potty or toilet.